apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ### Hooks

-apnscp controllers provide a few attachment points for hooks.
+ApisCP controllers provide a few attachment points for hooks.

 | Hook        | When                | Notes                                    |
 | ----------- | ------------------- | ---------------------------------------- |